syncfusion-content/winui-docs/winui/AvatarView/content-types.md

 ## Avatar characters

-You can set the default images that already present in avatar view by setting the `AvatarCharacter` property.
+You can set the pre-defined images in avatar view by setting the `AvatarCharacter` property.

 {% tabs %}
 {% highlight xaml %}